 Who attends the camp?

-Riders that attend these cycling training camps are keen races or serious recreational cyclists that may have ridden rides like “Around the bay in a day”, “The Alpine Classic” or the “Great Victorian bike ride” and are looking for the next big event.
-This is not to say that people that haven’t ridden these events can’t come to the camp.
+Riders that attend these cycling training camps are keen races or serious recreational cyclists that may have ridden rides like “Around the Bay”, “The Alpine Classic” or the “Peaks Challenge Series” and are looking for the next big event.
+This is not to say that people haven’t ridden these events can’t come to the camp.
 We get a good cross section of abilities and cater for them accordingly.
-Riders or groups of riders can also attend the camp and provide their own accommodation if they choose.
-We have people from all-around the world attend the camp.
-Many riders use our camp as training for their mid year European cycling trips, the Tour of Bright, the SCODY 3 Peaks Challenge or the Audax Alpine Classic.
+Riders or groups of riders can also attend the camp and provide their accommodation if they choose.
+We have people from all around the world attend the camp.
+Many riders use our camp as training for their mid-year European cycling trips, the Tour of Bright, the Bicycle Network’s Peaks Challenge series or the Audax Alpine Classic.

 How hard is it?